-A number of new students join us in Years 6 and Year 7, quickly forming friendships with our Junior School graduates who transition to the Middle Years Programme having completed the Primary Years Programme at the end of Year 5.
+A number of new students join us in Years 6 and Year 7, quickly forming friendships with our Junior School graduates who transition to the Middle Years Program having completed the Primary Years Program at the end of Year 5.

 Year 6 and Year 7 are structured to assist students, and their families, successfully transition from primary to secondary schooling.

 There is a sense of optimism and hope within our young people as they embark upon this journey yet we know that for some students leaving the familiar surroundings of primary school can be challenging. that's why we provide empathetic support, orientation, routine and understanding as students settle into the routine and hustle of our Middle School.

 Years 6 and 7 Home Group teachers instruct across a number of subjects, enabling the development of a strong teacher and student relationship.
 Several subject lessons with the same group of students also enables them to build confidence and strengthen friendships.

 The Home Group teacher is an adult advocate – someone who knows the students well, cares for them, and supports their academic and personal development.
 Home Group teachers know their students very well and genuinely care for their wellbeing.

 They are able to identify behavioural changes in students that may need to be considered, and work with the Year Level Coordinators, Head of Middle School and College Psychologists as required to ensure positive outcomes.
 The Home Group teacher is also the primary person families make contact with us.

 In addition to their Home Group subjects, Years 6 and 7 students have specialist subject teachers across the curriculum, which enables them to mix with different peers across the cohort.